varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 response.
 After the "hit-for-pass TTL" elapses, the next request for that object is handled as an ordinary miss.

+It is possible to end the hit-for-pass state of a cache object by setting ``req.hash_always_miss`` to ``true`` in ``vcl_recv`` for a request that will hit the object (you'll have to write VCL that brings that about).
+The request in which that happens is forced to be a cache miss, and the state of the object afterwards depends on the disposition of the backend response -- it may become a cache hit, hit-for-miss, or may be set to hit-for-pass again.

 hit-for-miss is the default treatment of uncacheable content.
 No part of ``builtin.vcl`` invokes hit-for-pass, so if you need it, you have to add the necessary ``return`` statement to your own VCL.